Goorson/ReposSearcher/README.md

 Note: To omit rate limits, it is possible to use a Bearer token in API calls; nevertheless, it's not yet implemented.
 For more information on GitHub's rate limiting, please refer to the GitHub Developer documentation.

+Project short description:

+Project exposes one endpoint: "/repos/all/{username}", taking username for which it will list all gh repositories, given the name exists.